Interstellar-Network/interstellar-docs-tech/developers/Milestones/M3/local-demo-with-docker.md

   - Look for simulation <code>err</code> and <code>check_transaction_err</code> markers.
 - If BTC broadcast fails:
   - Inspect RPC response from <code>sendrawtransaction</code> and whether signing completed for all inputs.

+## 🔐 Interpreting SGX sealing logs (M3)

+In **Milestone 3**, the KMS introduces **SGX-backed key sealing**, allowing private keys to persist securely across enclave restarts.
+This behavior is observable directly in the logs emitted by the signing flow.

+### Key log markers to look for

+During transaction signing (for ETH, BTC, SOL, or DOT), you will typically see:

+- <code>[unseal_seed] Delegating to crypto_ops::unseal_seed</code>
+- <code>[do_sign_prehashed] Seed unsealed successfully, proceeding with signing</code>
+- <code>[do_sign_prehashed] Seed zeroed after signing</code>

+(or <code>[do_sign]</code> depending on the chain)

+### What this means

+- **Unsealing**
+  The private key material is **recovered from SGX-sealed storage** and loaded into enclave memory just before signing.

+- **Signing**
+  The transaction payload is signed entirely inside the enclave.
+The private key is never exposed outside trusted memory.

+- **Zeroization**
+  After signing completes, the key material is explicitly **zeroed from enclave memory**, limiting its lifetime to the minimum required window.

+This sequence confirms that:
+- Keys are **persisted securely** using SGX sealing
+- Keys are **only present in memory when strictly necessary**
+- No plaintext key material survives beyond the signing operation

+### Important note

+You may still see warnings such as:

+- <code>storage::start_transaction unimplemented</code>
+- <code>storage::commit_transaction unimplemented</code>

+These are related to the Substrate WASM execution environment and **do not indicate a failure of SGX sealing**.
+The sealing and unsealing operations are handled at the enclave level and remain fully effective.

+---

+### Summary

+When reviewing logs in M3:
+- The presence of <code>unseal_seed</code> followed by successful signing confirms **SGX-backed key recovery**.
+- The subsequent zeroization log confirms **safe key lifecycle management**.
+- This behavior represents the **only functional change between M2 and M3** in the KMS.